-The purpose of this policy is to encourage partnership working to deliver quality development schemes in the urban areas of Stafford and Stone.
+The purpose of this policy is to encourage sustainable urban living in partnership working to deliver quality development schemes in the urban areas of Stafford and Stone.

-Sustainable urban living will be achieved by encouraging and implementing initiatives which will enhance the image, improve opportunities for physical activity, create vitality and improve safety, comfort and environmental quality.
+Sustainable urban living will be achieved by encouraging and implementing initiatives which will enhance the image, support social infrastructure, improve opportunities for physical activity, create vitality and improve safety, comfort and environmental quality.
 This approach will be developed through partnerships with other agencies and the development industry, for schemes and proposals which:

-- a) Maintain and enhance the viability and sustainability of urban areas whilst facilitating new built development, economic investment and diversification; - b) enhance the image, attractiveness and accessibility of the town and district centres within the urban areas, boost vitality and encourage new investment; - c) aim to reclaim and reuse derelict, contaminated, degraded, vacant or underused land and buildings for new development in preference to taking greenfield land; - d) seek to improve the availability, accessibility, quality and diversity of the housing stock, including the provision of affordable housing; - e) protect, conserve and enhance the character and quality of the Borough's townscapes and public realm; - f) protect and enhance environmental quality through the creation, retention, improvement and extension of areas of wildlife value, woodlands, open spaces, access to watercourses and historic assets where relevant; - g) provide high quality designed developments which will protect water quality, improve the quality of life and enhance the built environment; and - h) promote more sustainable transport choices and reduce the need to travel.
+- a) Maintain and enhance the viability and sustainability of urban areas whilst facilitating new built development, economic investment and diversification; - b) enhance the image, attractiveness and accessibility of the town, district and local centres within the urban areas, boost vitality and encourage new investment; - c) aim to reclaim and reuse derelict, contaminated, degraded, vacant or underused land and buildings for new development in preference to taking greenfield land; - d) seek to improve the availability, accessibility, quality and diversity of the housing stock, including the provision of affordable housing within the urban area; - e) protect, conserve and enhance the character and quality of the Borough's townscapes and public realm; - f) protect and enhance environmental quality through the creation of, retention, improvement and extension of areas of wildlife value (including for protected species), woodlands, open spaces, access to watercourses and historic assets where relevant; - g) provide high quality designed developments which will protect water quality, improve the quality of life and enhance the built environment; and - h) promote more sustainable transport choices and reduce the need to travel, especially by car within urban areas.

-Core Policy 3 is linked to Spatial Objective 10 & 11
+Core Policy 3 is linked to Spatial Objective 6, 10, 11 & 16